sha5b/python-video-display/README.md

 └── README.md                   # This file
 ```

+## License

+This project is available under a dual license:

+1. **Commercial License**
+   - Required for any commercial use
+   - Contact Shahab Nedaei (ned.tabulov@gmail.com) to obtain a commercial license
+   - Commercial use includes using the software in commercial products, business environments, or any way that generates revenue

+2. **MIT License with Attribution** (for non-commercial use)
+   - Free for non-commercial use
+   - Attribution required (include original author's name and repository link)
+   - See [LICENSE.md](LICENSE.md) for full terms

 ## Notes

 - Ensure your Raspberry Pi is configured to boot to desktop environment